imsujinpark/blog/aboutme.md

 Xinics provides LMS (Learning Management System) solutions based on Canvas LMS (an open-source project) to universities and academic institutions.

-I, as a Full Stack Developer, is fully designing and implementing new features (front end, back end, testing, deployment...) on a client-by-client basis.
+I, as a Full Stack Developer, is fully designing and implementing new features (front-end, back-end, testing, deployment...) on a client-by-client basis.

 The technology stack involves mainly:
-* JavaScript, TypeScript, React and Redux for the front end,
+* JavaScript, TypeScript, React and Redux for the front-end,
-* PHP, Laravel and Ruby for the back end,
+* PHP, Laravel and Ruby for the back-end,
 * Mocha, Chai, and Jest for testing,
 * Bitbucket Pipelines for building, testing, and deploying web applications to production environments